-6. Many health agencies are using simulations in an attempt to understand how their resources could be used in the future.
+5. Many health agencies are using simulations in an attempt to understand how their resources could be used in the future.
 With many countries experiencing aging populations, health agencies have worked with computer scientists to develop simulations that will enable them to manage their resources more effectively.

-One of the key features of these simulations is the development of "what-if" models.

-Describe the main features of a "what-if" model.

-The following variables can be considered as part of a model to be used to simulate the management of an aging population:

-- quality of health education - lifestyle choices such as smoking - residential region. - (b) Identify three other variables that could be included in this model.
-[3] - (c) Explain the ethical issues that may arise from the collection of information for this model.
-[5] - (d) Explain why the model would be converted to a simulation.
-[3] - 7.
-An old set of 2D animated cartoons from the 1940s has been discovered and it is decided to modify them to turn them into 3D animation. - (a) Define the term visualization.
-[1] - (b) Outline the need for rendering in the creation of the animated 3D characters.
-[2] - (c) Explain two technical implications of implementing a 3D animation in this way.
-[6] - 8.
-Neural networks.
+to manage their resources more electivery.
+One of the key features of these simulations is the development of "what-if" models. (a) Describe the main features of a "what-if" model.
+[4] The following variables can be considered as part of a model to be used to simulate the management of an aging population: • quality of health education • lifestyle choices such as smoking • residential region. (b) Identify three other variables that could be included in this model.
+[3] (c) Explain the ethical issues that may arise from the collection of information for this model.
+[5] (d) Explain why the model would be converted to a simulation.
+[3] An old set of 2D animated cartoons from the 1940s has been discovered and it is decided to modify them to turn them into 3D animation. (a) Define the term visualization .
+[1]